aklinker1/vite-plugin-web-extension/README.md

 }
 ```

-:sparkler: And there you go!
+And there you go!

 Run `vite build` and you should see a fully compiled and working browser extension in your `dist/` directory!

+> Any script inputs, with the exception of `background.service_worker`, are built in [Library Mode](https://vitejs.dev/guide/build.html#library-mode)

 ### Adding Frontend Framewoks